 Did you know?
 Ray-Ban Stories can capture video and photos from the camera built directly into the frame.
 This innovative product has 3 built-in microphones so the user can answer a phone call or listen to music hands-free.
 Wearers can also share content with ease via the Facebook View app built into their Ray-Ban Stories operating system.

 What are the practical, everyday applications of smart eyewear?

 We can think about wearables for wellness and health.
-A kind of Fitbit in a frame, made with weather-resistant hardware to monitor parameters of your body or your environment—such as step counting, posture, light exposure and heart rate.
-Now these features are translatable to smart glasses and users can record anything from exercise, to music, to life's important moments from a wearable hands-free device.
+A kind of Fitbit in a frame, made to monitor parameters of your body or your environment—such as step counting, posture, light exposure and heart rate.
+Eyeglass frames are very good real estate for monitoring some parameters of the body or your environment.
+Users can record anything from exercise, to videos, to life's important moments from a wearable hands-free device.

 To learn more about EyeMed vision care benefits and how innovations in eyewear will impact your employees – visit eyemed.com.

 1 – “The History of Eyeglasses;” Atlantic Eye Institute; atlanticeyeinstitute.com; October 28, 2021.

 Fully insured clients are underwritten by: Fidelity Security Life Insurance Company®, Kansas City, MO 64111.